Reviews

 Tally’s Ranch beef recipe (Photo: Life With Klee Kai)

-Tally’s Ranch offer pet owners the chance to allow their dogs to enjoy the benefits of raw dog food without the hassle of handling raw meat.
+Tally’s Ranch offers pet owners the chance to allow their dogs to enjoy the benefits of raw dog food without the hassle of handling raw meat.
 The morsels are stored in a resealable bag and come with a handy scooper.

 They offer beef and chicken recipes, which admittedly isn’t the biggest menu when compared to other human-grade dog food brands.
 However, Copper and Skye enjoyed eating the two Tally’s Ranch recipes.